 Step 4: Verify your information

 Make sure that all the information you’ve provided is correct and accurate before you click “Send”.
 Don’t forget to check the box below the page after you’ve verified your info and read the terms and conditions.
 Once you’ve completed the online submission, make sure you print it out (Senarai Semak Pendaftaran) together with the registration summary statement (Kenyataan Semakan).

-Step 5: Submit your documents at Jabatan Pendidikan Negeri or Pejabat Pelajaran Daerah
+Step 6: Submit your documents at Jabatan Pendidikan Negeri (JPN) or Pejabat Pelajaran Daerah

 You’ll have to bring the following documents with you:

-- A copy of your SPM results slip
+- A copy of a your payment receipt

-- 4 copies of Prepaid Pos Laju or Express Post envelopes in A5 size (envelopes can be purchased at the centres)
+- 4 copies of Prepaid Pos Laju or Express Post envelopes in A5 size addressed to yourself (envelopes can be purchased at the centres)

 #2.
 What you need to know about retaking SPM

 The deadline to register for SPM Ulangan is usually within 2-3 weeks after you receive your SPM results.
 So if you are contemplating about retaking your SPM, make up your mind fast and get moving!